Plan your Disc Replacement Surgery in India with Dheeraj Bojwani Consultants

 You don’t have spinal arthritis

-Diagnosis for Disc Replacement Surgery:
+How to do Diagnosis for Disc Replacement Surgery?

 The indications for disc replacement may vary for each type of implant.
 Some general indications are pain arising from the disc that has not been adequately reduced with non-operative care such as medication, injections, chiropractic care and/or physical therapy.
 Typically, you will have had an MRI that shows disc degeneration.
 Often discography is performed to verify which disc(s), if any, is related to your pain.
 (Discography is a procedure in which dye is injected into the disc and X-rays and a CT scan are taken.
 See the NASS Patient Education brochure on Discography for more information.)
 The surgeon will correlate the results of these tests with findings from your history and physical examination to help determine the source of your pain.